kismetwireless/kismet/docs/dev/webui_rest.md

 ]
 ```

+#### PCRE

+If the Kismet server was compiled with libpcre support, an endpoint passed a regular expression filter will fail.

 #### `multifield`

 `multifield` is a standard field path, but it will be automatically expanded to match all values if a vector or value-map field is encountered in the path.
 For example, the multifield path: